thearkabanerjee/arkaquiz/README.md

 ## Why arkaquiz

-When you want to build a quiz — for self-learning, classroom practice, test mocks, or just fun — you don’t want to reinvent the wheel. arkaquiz gives you a lightweight, configurable way to define quizzes (multiple-choice, multi-correct, etc.), feed user answers, and get structured results — plug it into your project and go.
+Nothing serious, just if you want to have a fun Quiz of programming. and maybe you can also

 ## Features